foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/builds/nord-witchhunter.md

 * **Fortify Stamina:** *Your Stamina is increased by 50.*
 * **Fortify Stamina Regeneration:** *Your Stamina Regeneration is increased by 50%.*
-* **Fortify Movement Speed:** *Your Movement Speed is increased by 20%.*
+* **Fortify Sneak:** *You are 25% better at sneaking.*

 Extra Stamina will help you fire more arrows and run when needed.
 Otherwise, this slot is flexible and can bolster your resistances, carry weight, or stealth.
-You shouldn't be suffering on Carry Weight or Sneak, honestly, but it's up to you.
+While this isn't your typical "Stealth Archer" build, the bonus to staying undetected never hurts.

 #### Necklace